sarahzini/dotNet5785_7582_3332/README.md

 # dotNet5785_7582_3332

 Stage 0
-Hello teachers we are going to excel in this course Bonjour!
+Hello teachers we are going to excel in this project Bonjour!

 Stage 1